 Tom: Have you received funding?

-Yehuda: Up till recently, we were “boot-strapping,” and we received grants from European governments and from the Israeli government, and we also won some accelerator prizes.
+Yehuda: Up till recently, we were “boot-strapping,” and we received grants from European governments, and we also won some accelerator prizes.
 We're just now finalizing our first round and accelerating our progress to go to market.